NickFoodz/Not-Scrabble/README.md

 that the attempted word is legal to play to check if it is a valid word according to the dictionary.
     - Data Structures:
       - String was used for dictionaryFilePath so that it could be used in the parser

-- The Parser class is used to read from the dictionary (scrabblewords.txt).
-If a word is in there, it can be played.
-    - Data Structures: None

 - The LetterPointValues class is used to store the point values of each letter.
 This is planned to be modified for special tiles once those are implemented.
     - Data Structures:
       - A Map was used so that the Letters could be used as keys, as each key would have a value assigned as a point value for the letter.

-- The Main class is the class that we are currently running the game through.
-We also kept it primarily for testing the methods of each class prior to implementing Game.
-    - Data Structures: None

 Non-Classes
 - scrabblewords.txt is a text document representing a dictionary.
 Each line is a single word.
 This file exists so